kscnl1n/tacctut-vs/docs/How to Activate a Virtual Environment.rst

 How to Activate a Virtual Environment
 =====================================

 Virtual environments are an essential tool in Python development, allowing you to isolate project dependencies and avoid conflicts between different projects.
-This guide will walk you through the steps to activate a virtual environment on various operating systems.
+This guide will walk you through the steps to activate a virtual environment.

 Prerequisites
 -------------
 Before activating a virtual environment, ensure you have the following:
     - Python installed on your system.
     - A virtual environment created using `venv`.
+    - SSH onto a TACC machine

 Steps to Activate a Virtual Environment
 ---------------------------------------

 **On Windows**
 ^^^^^^^^^^^^^^
-1. Open Command Prompt (`cmd.exe`) or PowerShell.
-2. Navigate to the directory containing your virtual environment using `cd`.
+1. Navigate to the directory containing your virtual environment using `cd`.
-3. Run the following command:
+2. Run the following command:

     ::

         cd /path/to/your/environment

-4. Activate the environment with:
+3. Activate the environment with:

     ::

-        .\env\Scripts\activate
+        source /path/to/virtual-env/bin/activate

 Replace `env` with the name of your virtual environment.
 For example in our previous tutorial, `myemv`